utk09/BeginningPython/README.md

 ### A guide through this Repository

 - **Step 1:**
-> Download as '.zip' or clone this repository
+> Download as '.zip' or clone this repository.
 > Extract if downloaded as '.zip'

 - **Step 2:**